ThatOneDevil/FrizzlenEco/README.md

 - `initialBalance` - Balance given to new accounts
 - `minBalance` - Minimum allowed balance
 - `maxBalance` - Maximum allowed balance
-- `interestRate` - Interest rate for this currency
 - `allowNegative` - Whether negative balances are allowed
 - `isEnabled` - Whether this currency is enabled